The Eucalyptus Problem

 Study of the water's complexity

-Ethiopia's Natural Water Production.
+Ethiopia's Natural Water Production

-This historical malefactor against the original Ethiopian Nature severely weakened the county's original soil system in its essential function to lead and assist the rainwater to the natural underground aquifers.
 Hence, the severe reduction of the remaining soil's ability to receive moisture severely reduces the delivery of the fed hydrogeologic water into the natural aquifers and, of course, reduces future chances for the citizens to obtain clean household water.
 Hence, Ethiopia's groundwater loss derives from the decreased size of the water harbouring bodies within the Highland's totality of organic, sediment and mountain.
 Therefore, with the loss of the Highland's natural water bodies, this phenomenon even raises hindrances to reintroducing indigenous species.

 The Loss of Natur's Armoured & Guardian Shield